brotatotes/bht-automation/bht gen 3/John/Chapter 2/John 2 9 bht.md

 # John 2:9 Commentary Help Text

 ## BHT:
-The tablemaster remained unaware of the miracle, while the servants knew the source of the water-turned-wine.
-While Jesus participated in social life, this does not equate to approval of modern liquor trade.
-Love's law teaches Christians to willingly give up stumbling blocks for others.
-The impartial judgment of the tablemaster showed no collusion between Jesus and those at the feast.
-The water's transformation into wine indicates a complete change in properties.
-The governor of the feast called the bridegroom, demonstrating the bridegroom's role in arranging the event.
+The servants who served the wine at the wedding knew the source of the water but not the power that turned it into wine.
+Unlike John the Baptist, Jesus participated in the social life of the time and faced criticism for it.
+The law of love, as taught by Paul, encourages Christians to willingly give up anything that may cause others to stumble into sin.
+The governor of the feast commended the bridegroom after tasting the wine, confirming the authenticity of the miracle.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: